jupyterhub/zero-to-jupyterhub-k8s/doc/source/google/step-zero-gcp.rst

       kubectl get node

-   The response should list one running node.
+   The response should list two running nodes (or however many nodes you set with ``--num-nodes`` above).

 6. Give your account permissions to perform all administrative actions needed.